Campanian Ignimbrite eruption: Phlegraean Periods

 The structure's magma chamber remains active as there apparently are solfataras, hot springs, gas emissions and frequent episodes of large-scale up- and downlift ground deformation (Bradyseism) do occur.

 In 2008 it was discovered that the Phlegraean Fields and Mount Vesuvius have a common magma chamber at a depth of 10 km.

 The region's volcanic nature has been recognized since Antiquity, investigated and studied for many centuries.
 Methodical scientific research began in the late 19th century.
 The yellow tuff stone was extensively quarried for centuries, which left large underground cavities that served as aqueducts and cisterns for the collection of rain water.

 In 2016 Italian Volcanologists announced plans to drill a probe 3 km deep into the Phlegraean Fields several years after the 2008 Campi Flegrei Deep Drilling Project which had aimed to drill a 3.5 km diagonal borehole in order to bring up rock samples and install seismic equipment.
 The project was suspended in 2010 due to safety problems.

 Eruptive sequence

 The CI eruption has been interpreted as the largest volcanic eruption of the past 200,000 years in Europe.
-Tephra deposits indicate two distinct plume forming phases, a Plinian and a co-ignimbrite, characterized by multiple caldera-forming eruptions.
+The eruption started with an intense Plinian phase, succeeded by a sequence of voluminous pyroclastic density currents with co-ignimbrite plumes.
+Both phases generated high eruptive columns, culminating in the widespread deposition of the Y-5 layer.